atk14/DecimalField/README.md

 Field for number with restricted count of digits and decimal places.

-DecimalField is ideal for e.g. entering pricing.
+DecimalField is ideal for e.g. entering prices.

-DecimalField does not provide number localization.
-It means that dot (".") is only valid separator for the decimal point.

 Usage in a ATK14 application
 ----------------------------